 Q: Where can I see the dogs and cats you have available for adoption?

 A: Click the "Adoptable Dogs & Cats" link at the top of the page.
-You can also see photos of the animals on our Facebook page or by visiting Petfinder.com.
+You can also see photos of the animals on our Facebook page or by visiting Petfinder.com or adoptapet.com.
 If you see an animal listed as "adoptable" on any of the sites we use, then we are still taking applications.
-We mark animals adopted immediately once they leave our care.
+We mark animals adopted as soon as possible once they leave our care.
 On occasion an adoption is pending or a meet and greet is scheduled.
 You can still fill out an application however in case the adoption doesn't end up going through.

 Q: I'm interested in one of your adoptable dogs or cats, now what do I do?

-A: You can call us at 812-295-5900 or email firstname.lastname@example.org or send us a message on our Facebook page.
-You can also stop by the shelter during adoption hours.
-We will introduce you to the dog or cat you are interested in, give you time to play, answer any questions you may have, and then you can decide whether he or she is the new family member for you!
+A: Your first step is to submit an application online.
+The adoption application link is at the top of this page.
+Once we look over your application, we will contact you and you can come to the shelter.
+We will introduce you to the dog or cat you are interested in, give you time to play, answer any questions you may have, and then you (and us) can decide whether he or she is the new family member for you!
 You simply fill out our adoption application (found under the adoption services tab above), pay the adoption fee, and take your new furry family member home!
 We do strive to make the best matches possible with our adoptables and our adopters.
 If we feel the animal you are interested in is not a good fit for your family, we will tell you.

 Q: What kind of vet care will the dog or cat I adopt require?